upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

    * a new thing -> burying cards
    * who can first initiate a fight
    * added feedback form (in addition to the github issue)
+* 1.8 (2017-12-17)
+   * general tidy or the wording, typos
+   * added a prep rule for 5 players
+   * re-jigged and added to the Maybes